Begin Your Career Now

 identification, analysis and appropriate troubleshooting.
 They receive trouble tickets via email, ticketing system, or telephone,

 and are responsive and effective in creating tickets, resolving tickets and/or coordinating escalation for resolution.
 A Service Desk Technician must have the ability to communicate effectively with both technical staff and end users, providing exceptional customer service.

 General Education Development (GED)*

-The Contextualized GED Program offers participants without a High School Diploma or GED a structured pathway to obtain a GED and thus become eligible for postsecondary construction and healthcare programs at Summit Academy.
-Through focused and accelerated instruction, the Contextualized GED programming is aligned to Common Core Standards in Adult Basic Education, and is designed to build and strengthen the academic foundation needed to pass the GED 2014 Test.
-Students will enter the program as adult basic education students and will focus exclusively on GED preparation for the first 10 week quarter of the program.
+The GED Program offers participants without a High School Diploma or GED a structured pathway to obtain a GED and thus become eligible for postsecondary construction, healthcare or IT programs at Summit Academy.
+Through focused and accelerated instruction, the GED programming is aligned to Common Core Standards in Adult Basic Education, and is designed to build and strengthen the academic foundation needed to pass the GED 2014 Test.
+Students will enter the program as adult basic education students and will focus exclusively on GED preparation for the first 10-week quarter of the program.
 The four areas of focus for the GED are: Reasoning through Language Arts, Mathematical Reasoning, Science, and Social Studies.
-Upon successful completion of the first quarter, and having met entrance test requirements, students will be eligible to take postsecondary courses in construction or healthcare, all the while continuing preparation to pass the GED.
-Upon passing the GED, students who successfully complete the full 30 week program will also earn a certificate in their area of specialization.
+Upon successful completion of the first quarter, and having met entrance test requirements, students will be eligible to take post-secondary courses in construction, healthcare or IT, all the while continuing preparation to pass the GED.
+Upon passing the GED, students who successfully complete the full 30-week program will also earn a certificate in their area of specialization.